Fraud Blocker

 4. Sales Manager

 Have a knack for sales?
 With an associate’s degree in business, you can work as a sales manager.
-This role can potentially be highly lucrative.
+This role can potentially be highly lucrative, especially in industries like real estate, technology, pharmaceuticals, and financial services.

 Sales managers lead sales teams, set sales goals, analyze market trends, and strategize to enhance company revenue.
-They also conduct training sessions and performance evaluations.
+They also conduct training sessions and performance evaluations, ensuring their team has the tools and motivation needed to hit targets consistently.

 5. Office Manager